TedyonGit/AC-UPT-ControluDeCalitate-WriteUps/XORbitant/readme.md

 - On this challenge we had a ``.bin`` file that was encrypted with the ``enc.py``.

-- In order to recover the flag we needed to find the key, so we came up with a python script that fix that for us.
+- In order to recover the flag we needed to find the key, so we came up with a python script that solves that for us.

 ```python
 #!/usr/bin/env python3